 Storing in A Climate Controlled Garage

 Purchasing a quality set of winter or summer tires for your vehicle is an investment, and you want to make sure you are getting the most out of it and not having to replace your treads before their time.
 However, more than that, good winter tires are probably the most critical safety feature on your car and poorly stored, they start to lose their effectiveness.
-At Sipan Tire and Rim, we charge $70 per season to keep your summer or winter wheels appropriately stored.
-We ensure they are properly cleaned, bagged, and protected.
+At Sipan Tire and Rim, we charge $90 per season to keep your summer or winter wheels appropriately stored.
+We ensure they are bagged, and protected.
 And, we maintain them in a facility beyond the elements.
 If you’re concerned that your home storage may not be up to the task, we’re here to help.

 If you want to learn more about our seasonal storage options or need further advice about making your home storage the best it can be, get in touch.
-Our team of dedicated automotive professionals have years of experience helping customers maintain their tires, and they love to talk shop.
+Our team of dedicated automotive professionals has years of experience helping customers maintain their tires, and they love to talk shop.

 Mony Hanna is the owner and operator of Sipan Tires & Rims.
 He has dozens of years of experience in the tire and aftermarket wheel industry.
 Get in touch with Mony today to get the best deal on Wheels and Tires in Ottawa.